Introduction

 - Break down instructions into sequential steps.

 - Add visuals to each step!
-Add screenshots, graphics, images, or videos to make it easy for users to process.
+Add screenshots, graphics, images or instructional videos to make it easy for users to process.

 - Stick to short paragraphs and avoid adding too much text.